How to reduce ferret odor

 By keeping the ferret cage clean, with a monthly bath and some ear cleaning you can reduce some of the smell, but an air filter will definitely help a lot too.

-By setting our air filter on the top of your ferret cage, you'll reduce the smell to an unnoticeable level without having to waste a lot of money or doing much maintenance.
+By setting our air filter above your ferret cage, you'll reduce the smell to an unnoticeable level without having to waste a lot of money or doing much maintenance.
 This will keep your air clean while you take care of the cleaning.

 Steps to reduce ferret smells